banzaicloud/koperator-docs/content/docs/install-kafka-operator.md

         clusterrole.rbac.authorization.k8s.io/system:openshift:scc:anyuid added: "system:serviceaccounts:{NAMESPACE_FOR_KOPERATOR}"
         ```

-    1. If the Kafka cluster is going to run in a different namespace than {{< kafka-operator >}}, elevate the permissions of the Kafka cluster broker service account (`ServiceAccountName` provided in the KafkaCluster custom resource).
+    1. If the Kafka cluster is going to run in a different namespace than Koperator, elevate the permissions of the Kafka cluster broker service account (`ServiceAccountName` provided in the KafkaCluster custom resource).

         ```bash
         oc adm policy add-scc-to-user anyuid system:serviceaccount:{NAMESPACE_FOR_KAFKA_CLUSTER_BROKER_SERVICE_ACCOUNT}:{KAFKA_CLUSTER_BROKER_SERVICE_ACCOUNT_NAME}